-Section 291 limitations.-Corporations may be required to adjust deductions for depletion of iron ore and coal, intangible drilling and exploration and development costs, certain deductions for financial institutions, and the amortizable basis of pollution control facilities.
+Section 291 limitations.- Corporations may be required to adjust deductions for depletion of iron ore and coal, intangible drilling and exploration and development costs, certain deductions for financial institutions, and the amortizable basis of pollution control facilities.
 See section 291 to determine the amount of adjustment.
 Also see section 43.

-Golden parachute payments.-A portion of the payments made by a corporation to key personnel that exceeds their usual compensation may not be deductible.
+Golden parachute payments.- A portion of the payments made by a corporation to key personnel that exceeds their usual compensation may not be deductible.
 This occurs when the corporation has an agreement (golden parachute) with these key employees to pay them these excessive amounts if control of the corporation changes.
 See section 280G.

-Business startup expenses.-Business startup expenses are required to be capitalized unless an election is made to amortize them over a period of 60 months.
+Business startup expenses.- Business startup expenses must be capitalized unless an election is made to amortize them over a period of 60 months.
 See section 195.

-Passive activity limitations.-Limitations on passive activity losses and credits under section 469 apply to closely held corporations (defined at the top of page 9) and personal service corporations as defined in Temporary

-Regulations section 1.441-4T (see the instructions for Item O on page 6).
+Passive activity limitations.- Limitations on passive activity losses and credits under section 469 apply to personal service corporations as defined in Temporary Regulations section 1.441-4T (see Item O-Personal Service Corporations,) and to closely held corporations.